elsacha/getdataProject/README.md

 **Task 2** - Extract only the measurements on the mean and standard deviation for each measurement

-* keep columns only with mean and standard deviation  values (subject + activity+ 72 values = 74 columns)
+* keep columns only with mean and standard deviation  values (subject + activity+ 72 values = 74 columns).
+Column numbers were taken from features.txt file augmented by 2 to take account of the first two columns (subject and activity)
 * give more convenient names to columns (cf. CodeBook.md)

 **Task 3** - Use descriptive activity names to name the activities in the data set